ricaun-io/ricaun.NUnit/README.md

 ### Optional Parameters

 Is possible to add optional parameters in the class or method tested.
+The custom arguments is selected based in the `Type` of the argument, if the `Type` is not found the test gonna execute with `null` argument.

 ```C#
 var location = Assembly.GetExecutingAssembly().Location;